MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/connected-accounts/Set-PopSubscription.md

 ```

 ### -IncomingPassword
 The IncomingPassword parameter specifies the password used to sign in to the POP mailbox.

-You must specify the value for this parameter in a secure format, for example, (ConvertTo-SecureString -String '\<password\>' -AsPlainText -Force).
+This parameter uses the syntax `(ConvertTo-SecureString -String '<password>' -AsPlainText -Force)`.
+Or, to be prompted to enter the password and store it as a variable, run the command `$password = Read-Host "Enter password" -AsSecureString`, and then use the value $password for this parameter.

 ```yaml
 Type: SecureString